merge/corritor/README.md

 ## TODO
 ### Hardware
 * What constraints do we have?
 Flashsize?
+USB Stick?
 * see openwrt's [table of hardware](https://openwrt.org/toh/views/toh_available_864)

 ### iptables